School leaders 'very much relieved' for increased access to RATs

 Teddy said he expected tests to start arriving next week depending on pressures across the distribution network.

+"So we have made the decision no matter what moving forward our Year 11 kids will not be sent home.
+We will do everything we can to ensure continuity of face-to-face connection for the rest of the year."

-Rotorua Intermediate School principal Garry de Thierry said the move was a "win-win" for the staff, students and family members.
+Elsewhere, Rotorua Intermediate principal Garry de Thierry said the move was a "win-win" for the staff, students and family members.

 "It's positive we are getting that supply of tests.
 Some of our parents have issues with transportation, or they have young ones and they can't get out of the house," he said,